 - If you have separate documents for the main report, data tables, drawings and maps, you can use Adobe Acrobat DC Pro (or similar) to merge them all into a single document.

-OTISS provides a range of pre-defined Excel and PDF reports to provide summary charts and detailed information about the surveyed trees.
+OTISS provides a range of pre-defined Excel, PDF CAD and GIS reports to provide summary charts and detailed information about the surveyed trees.
 In addition, you can customise your own Excel Report Templates (styles, colours, columns, charts, etc.) and OTISS will fill in the data.
 You can then save the Excel spreadsheet as a PDF document, or copy the Excel charts and data tables into your final report.

 On the web site BS5837 spreadsheet page, use the Site/Survey drop down boxes and the Search button to select what data to appear in the report.
 Then press the Reports button to select which report to create.

 Selecting, Filtering and Sorting Data

 Before you generate any of the Excel, PDF, CAD or GIS reports, you must first select what data to include in the report.

 - The Site and Survey drop down boxes provide the simplest means of selecting the data.